 Imagine, that one evening I drank a large quantity of alcohol, and became reckless with others.
 Imagine I began insulting an individual in the pub, to which they threatened me.
 This cause led me to act in an aggressive manner to which I faced 2 options : be punched, or punch them (for simplicity, suppose if you attempted to leave they would prevent you from doing so, leading to option 1 : being punched.)
 And so, not wanting to be attacked, I instigate a fight.

 In this scenario, I insulted and punched an innocent member of the public.
 But should I be punished for my actions?
-Some Libertarians, and I think what Bramhall was alluding to, is that I should not be held accountable for my actions if determinism exists :
+Some Libertarians worry that if we adopted determinism, the answer should be no. And this what Bramhall was alluding to – on hard determinism, I should not be held accountable for my actions if determinism exists :

 This being because me punching someone was pre – determined by the cause of insulting someone, which was determined by the cause of drinking alcohol, which was determined by the cause of (for example) me being fired from my job that same day, which was determined by me being late to work, which was determined by the cause of there being heavy traffic… and so on and so forth.
 If I outline the act in this manner, as being determined : then does it not seem wrong to punish someone for an act which they had no control over?
 Even more so, hard determinism alludes that determined acts will happen regardless of the acts of a human.